Ruud Gullit: 1980s

+Ruud Gullit with the Netherlands in 1988.

 In 1981, on his 19th birthday, Gullit debuted for the Netherlands national team against Switzerland as a substitute, a game the Dutch lost 2–1.

 Gullit was one of the key players for the Netherlands as he helped his country win UEFA Euro 1988 under coach Rinus Michels.
 Having lost their opening game of the tournament to the Soviet Union, the Netherlands beat England and the Republic of Ireland to reach the semi-finals, with Gullit setting up two of van Basten's three goals in the 3–1 win in the second group match against England.
 After defeating West Germany 2–1 in Hamburg, the Netherlands faced the Soviet Union again in the final.
 Gullit opened the scoring with a header and van Basten scored a volley from a narrow angle to cap a 2–0 victory.
 Gullit was thus the first Dutch captain to hold aloft international silverware.